Billionaire-backed KoBold Metals plans new Zambian copper mine within a decade

 By Felix Njini

-NAIROBI, Sept 25 (Reuters) - California-based KoBold Metals, whose backers include Microsoft's Bill Gates and Amazon's Jeff Bezos, said it aims to start producing copper and cobalt at a project in Zambia within 10 years.
+NAIROBI, Sept 25 (Reuters) - California-based KoBold Metals, whose backers include billionaires Bill Gates and Jeff Bezos, said it aims to start producing copper and cobalt at a project in Zambia within 10 years.

 KoBold is spending about $150 million to accelerate its search for more deposits at the Mingomba project, located along the fabled African copper belt.

-The additional studies would be completed in 2024, said Mfikeyi Makayi, the Zambian CEO of the Silicon Valley start-up.
+The additional studies will be completed in 2024, said Mfikeyi Makayi, the Zambian CEO of the Silicon Valley start-up.

 "It's a very attractive project and we have said within a decade we would want Mingomba to be a producing mine," Makayi told Reuters.

-KoBold is backed by Breakthrough Energy Ventures, a climate and technology fund supported by billionaires including Virgin's Richard Branson and Bridgewater Associates' Ray Dalio as well as Gates and Bezos.
+KoBold is backed by Breakthrough Energy Ventures, a climate and technology fund whose other backers include Virgin Group's Richard Branson and Bridgewater Associates' Ray Dalio.

 "They may not be your traditional, conventional backers, but the global need is so critical, it's basically a crisis," Makayi said.
 "That's why the buy-in is there, for people to be willing to be with us for the long haul, that just shows the commitment to what we are doing."